openaccesstoimmigrants/EmpowerItaly/README.md

 There is no dedicated documentation available on their official web service page or in the existing guides.
 However, there is a reference to "RESTful API" on this page: https://esploradati.istat.it/SDMXWS/.

+To retrieve all the datasets available on Istat: https://esploradati.istat.it/SDMXWS/rest/dataflow/IT1

 ### How to query the APIs
 The base URL for access is https://esploradati.istat.it/SDMXWS/rest/.
 From this, you can query the metadata and data using an HTTP GET request, practically from any client.